mmomrk/mrge/README.md

 - (DONE) Add rounding flag for soft-resetting
 - Add default setting of post not pre handling because security of the first bit.
 Or maybe not.
 Should be discussed with the professionals.
 Not an issue with statistics storage pickling though
 - Add rounding by percentage of performance or by integer overflow
+- Make an information demon to tweak parameters of extractor on the go?
+- (Option) Make a wizard to setup proper options in advance?

 ## Scientific TODO